short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 * Reworked Notifications
 * Fixed - Thrown exception in API with corrupted images now caught.
 * Fixed - Debug window link was visible when it should not
+* Fixed - ExcludePattern without value would result in notices
+* Fixed - Shortpixel on front now loads scripts with 'defer'

 = 4.15.3 =